Student/Teacher Ratio – 22 to 1

 Social Studies: Because we are all God’s children, special attention is placed on studying diverse cultures as well as government and U.S. Geography.
 American history is studied from the beginning of this country through the Civil War.
 The classroom text is Studies Weekly.

-Computers: Students enhance their earlier knowledge of the computer by visiting the computer lab and completing writing activities using Pages.
+Computers: Students enhance their earlier knowledge of the computer by completing writing assignments and research and completing writing activities using the Internet.
+Digital citizenship is stressed.

 Physical Education: Physical Education is a class designed to provide aerobic exercise, appreciation for physical fitness and learned skills in individual and team athletics.